 POST-AWARD DOCUMENT REQUIREMENTS

 The following documents may be required after notification of the grant award is received, prior to the execution of the grant agreement:

-- 1. Certificates of Insurance
+- 1. Certificate of Insurance

 - 2. Pre-Award Risk Assessment

-- 3. Negotiated final Budget
+- 3. Negotiated final Budget Narrative and Itemization Form

-- 4. Financial and agency policies and procedures

-- 5. Updated agency contact list